foobacca/reduce-django-page-size/presentation-notes.md

 ## HTML minification

+Example - you've written nicely formatted templates with if, for loops ...
+-> spaced out HTML

+Show example from BBC News website

 - django-htmlmin
   - young and a bit buggy tbh
   - and only comes on when DEBUG=False - so if you get weird bugs in production ...